EricAmren/ocaml-drawing/README.md

 How to compile and execute:

-1. Building your .ml file with ocamlbuild :
+1. Building your .ml file with ocamlbuild :\n
-Type this command on your terminal, be sure to change the extension .ml to .byte: ocamlbuild -tag thread -use-ocamlfind -pkgs core,vg.svg path/to/your/file.byte
+Type this command on your terminal, be sure to change the extension .ml to .byte:\n ocamlbuild -tag thread -use-ocamlfind -pkgs core,vg.svg path/to/your/file.byte

 2. Execute it:
-Once you've got your file.byte done, you then need to execute it from a terminal with:
+Once you've got your file.byte done, you then need to execute it from a terminal with:\n ./stkbar_rect.byte
-./stkbar_rect.byte

 3. Visualisation :